Thanks!

 Tied into app store optimization (ASO), these metrics allow you to optimize and improve your app’s visibility, in a similar fashion to SEO.
 Although ASO is a vast world, here’s one important metric you need to keep track of:

-3 – App Store conversion rate
+3 – App store conversion rate

 Definition: The share of users who reached the app store page and went on to install your app.